eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 Each of these kernels has different hyperparameters associated with them that can effect the types of functions sampled.
 For example, in the periodic kernel, $$ k = \mathrm{exp} ( - \mathrm{sin}^2 ( \alpha \pi (x_i - x_j) ) ) $$, in figure 7, the associated hyperparameter is $$ \alpha .$$ Making $$ \alpha $$ larger would give functions with much higher frequencies of oscillation, while smaller values of $$ \alpha $$ would give functions with lower frequencies.

 This isn't by any means an exhaustive introduction to Gaussian Processes.
-But, hopefully this gives you a good intuitive understanding of what they are and some the different things you can do with them.
+But, hopefully this gives you a good intuitive understanding of what they are and some of the different things you can do with them.

 <br>